 New Mesothelioma Treatment Options Continuously Need Exploring

-Researchers say scientific research on new treatment options for mesothelioma patients must not stop.
+Researchers say scientific research on new treatment options in hospitals across the nation for mesothelioma patients must not stop.
 Clinical trials are a crucial step in gaining FDA approval.
 Mesothelioma is often diagnosed in advanced stages when specific life-saving treatment options such as surgery are not available.

 “The FDA designation represents an opportunity for physicians and patients who, until now, did not benefit from any innovative therapy, and makes us proud.
 This result demonstrates that the scientific research must not stop and that every step forward will add hope for patients, especially those who are victims of such serious rare diseases,” said Carlo Pizzocaro.